All Greeks on Deck! The National Hellenic Student Association of North America as a Model for Creative Teamwork

 Don’t feel like reading?
 Listen to the podcast here, or the video (above)!

 “The Greeks could do anything but live in peace with one another.”
 So opens E.H.
-Gombrich’s discussion on Greece and Sparta in his brilliant A Little History of the World.
+Gombrich’s discussion on Athens and Sparta in his brilliant A Little History of the World.
 According to him, Greeks have conquered the mysteries of the universe, the state, and the soul, but history has drawn battle lines between us at times WHEN there could have been bridges.

 But for every wedge that drives us apart, there’s a moment of magical unity.
 These are the times that brought us together out of pride and admiration for where we were as Greeks, how far we’ve come, and how much we can look forward to.
 Anyone who feels something for Greece has a favorite moment.